sdparsons/splithalf/README.md

 ### Why should I estimate the reliabilty of my task measurement?

-while many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences (Hedge, Powell, and Sumner 2018).
+While many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences (Hedge, Powell, and Sumner 2018).
 As these measures are used in questions of individual differences researchers need to have some